-The outbreak of severe acute respiratory syndrome, or SARS, that began in the People's Republic of China adversely affected our business during the first six months of 2003, particularly in Asia where we derived approximately 38% of our revenue in 2002.
+The outbreak of severe acute respiratory syndrome, or SARS, that began in the People's Republic of China adversely affected our business during the first six months of 2003, particularly in Asia where we derived approximately 36% and 38% of our revenue in 2003 and 2002, respectively.
 This impact included disruptions in the operations of our customers, a slowdown in customer orders and reduced sales in certain end markets.
 If an outbreak of SARS or like disease were to recur on a comparable scale in Asia, we could experience similar disruptions to our business.